ifzhang/FairMOT/README.md

 There has been remarkable progress on object detection and re-identification in recent years which are the core components for multi-object tracking.
 However, little attention has been focused on accomplishing the two tasks in a single network to improve the inference speed.
 The initial attempts along this path ended up with degraded results mainly because the re-identification branch is not appropriately learned.
 In this work, we study the essential reasons behind the failure, and accordingly present a simple baseline to addresses the problems.
 It remarkably outperforms the state-of-the-arts on the MOT challenge datasets at 30 FPS.
 We hope this baseline could inspire and help evaluate new ideas in this field.

 ## News
+* (2020.05.24) A light version of FairMOT using yolov5s backbone is released!
 * (2020.09.10) A new version of FairMOT is released!
 (73.7 MOTA on MOT17)

 ## Main updates
-* We pretrain FairMOT on the CrowdHuman dataset using a self-supervised learning approach.
+* We pretrain FairMOT on the CrowdHuman dataset using a weakly-supervised learning approach.
 * To detect bounding boxes outside the image, we use left, top, right and bottom (4 channel) to replace the WH head (2 channel).

 ## Tracking performance